Classification of solutions to the anisotropic $N$-Liouville equation in $\mathbb{R}^N$: Introduction

 Let $u$ be a solution to \eqref{in-eq:Lio}.
 We first determine the precise asymptotic behavior of $u$ at infinity, as well as the one for $\nabla u$.
 Then we prove Theorem \ref{thm:main} along the same lines as in \cite{CK1995,Esposito2018}, i.e. through a Pohozaev type identity and an isoperimetric argument.
 More precisely, the proof can be outlined as follows.

-Thanks to Proposition \ref{asym-prop:asym-u-Du}, we can apply a Pohozaev type identity derived in Lemma \ref{quant-lem:Pohozaev} to establish a quantization result, which gives the identity satisfied by $\|e^u\|_{L^1(\mathbb{R}^N)}$ (see Proposition \ref{quan-pro}).
+Thanks to Proposition \ref{asym-prop:asym-u-Du}, we can apply a Pohozaev type identity derived in Lemma \ref{quant-lem:Pohozaev} to establish a quantization result, which gives the value of $\|e^u\|_{L^1(\mathbb{R}^N)}$ (see Proposition \ref{quan-pro}).
 This result yields that all the integral inequalities appearing in estimating $\|e^u\|_{L^1(\mathbb{R}^N)}$ from below (i.e. Lemma \ref{pre-lem:eu-lower}) become equalities.
 In particular, it turns out that each level set of $u$ satisfies the equality case of the anisotropic isoperimetric inequality.
-Hence, we deduce from the Wulff theorem \cite{Wulff1901,Taylor1978,FM1991,DP1992} that the level sets of $u$ are Wulff shapes associated with $\hat{H}_0$, as defined in \eqref{in-eq:def-Wulff} below.
+Hence, we deduce from the Wulff theorem (see for instance \cite{Wulff1901,Taylor1978,FM1991,FMP2010,CRS2016}) that the level sets of $u$ are Wulff shapes associated with $\hat{H}_0$, as defined in \eqref{in-eq:def-Wulff} below.
 Furthermore, we demonstrate that these Wulff shapes are concentric (they have the same center).
 With such symmetry and rigidity, we finally classify the representation \eqref{in-eq:u} for $u$ via an ODE argument.

-This approach differs from the one exploited in \cite{CFR2020}, where positive solutions to \eqref{in-eq:critical} are classified by combining several integral identities with a Newton type inequality (see also \cite{BC2018,BNST2008,Wein1971} for related techniques applied to Serrin's rigidity problems).
-Instead, we obtain the classification of solutions to \eqref{in-eq:Lio} from the isoperimetric inequality and our approach is more in the spirit of \cite{BFK2003,DPV2021,KP1994,Lions1981,Ser2013} where symmetry results are proved for bounded domains, as well as of \cite{CL2022,Poggesi2019,XY2021} for exterior overdetermined problems.
+This approach differs from the one exploited in \cite{CFR2020}, where positive solutions to \eqref{in-eq:critical} are classified by combining several integral identities with a Newton type inequality (see also \cite{BC2018,BNST2008,CS2009,Wein1971} for related techniques applied to Serrin's rigidity problems).
+Instead, we obtain the classification of solutions to \eqref{in-eq:Lio} from the isoperimetric inequality and our approach is more in the spirit of \cite{Ser2013,DPV2021,BFK2003,KP1994,Lions1981} where symmetry results are proved for bounded domains, as well as of \cite{CL2022,Poggesi2019,XY2021} for exterior overdetermined problems.
 Moreover, we believe that our approach to derive asymptotic estimates at infinity is a major novelty of the paper and will be useful also in other settings.